Home > Index > D

 Democrazy

 Card game similar to Nomic or Das Regeln Wir Schon in which players vote to change the rules by which the game is played and won.
 A lot of the game is determined by luck of the deal of the possible law cards and might work better as a strategy game if all cards were face up, or if all possible cards were known to the players.
 As it is, qualifies more as a party game not to be taken very seriously.
+[6-player Games]

 Derby

 Dirk Henn game in which players each represent bettors at a horse track.
 The state of the betting is very elegantly handled via a set of non-intersecting bet cards drafted by the players.
 Movement of the horses is controlled by a combination of cards, one of which indicates which horses may move, the other giving their speeds.
 Players must consider the probable goals of their opponents as well as what opportunities they may provide to the player on the left.
 All the elements work very well together for players who are able to carefully watch and remember their opponents' actions.
 As in Metro, one sometimes wishes for a bit more control in card play.
 Somewhat similar to the previous Spekulation.
-Caveat emptor: the space numbering misses a beat between 40 and 45. [db-Spiele]
+Caveat emptor: the space numbering misses a beat between 40 and 45.
+[6-player Games]

 Desert Bazaar